HeejaeSeo/HeejaeSeo.github.io/rosalind/_posts/2020-01-15-computing-gc-content.md

 cnt_c = cnt_g = 0

-## 02. Calculate GC Contents of Each String
+## 02. Calculate GC Content of Each String

 with open('rosalind_gc.txt', 'r') as f :
     for s in f :